Canker Sores: 7 Common Causes, How to Treat & Home Remedies

-Although is not totally clear what causes canker sores, there are some factors that appear to be associated with their emergence, like weakened immunity, eating acidic foods, or having braces.
+What causes canker sores is not fully understood, but there are some factors that appear to be associated with their emergence, like a weakened immune system, eating acidic foods, or having braces.

-A canker sore is small lesion that can occur on the outer or inner mouth, throat or tongue.
+A canker sore is small lesion that can grow on the tongue, mouth or outer or inner mouth.
+Certain medications, stressful situations, and gastric disorders can also trigger canker sores.
 It can make talking, eating, and swallowing uncomfortable.
-Certain medications, stressful situations, and gastric disorders can also trigger canker sores.

 Canker sores that are very large or painful enough to interfere with talking or eating should be assessed by a doctor or dentist.
 Treatment may include lidocaine ointments to relieve discomfort, although treatment should be aimed at treating the underlying cause that triggered them.